Skip to main content

 rsync synology-backup@100.72.22.38::

-# synology_backup Synology HyperBackup Storage
+# Should show: synology_backup Synology HyperBackup Storage

 export RSYNC_PASSWORD='YOUR_PASSWORD'